 Chidambaram slams Centre, says govt dealt another blow to citizens as RBI bonds scheme stop

-New Delhi, May 28: Former Union Finance Minister and senior Congress leader P Chidambaram on Thursday hit out at the government for discontinuing the RBI Bonds scheme, saying it is another "cruel blow" to the citizens.
+New Delhi, May 28: Former Union finance minister and senior Congress leader P Chidambaram on Thursday hit out at the government for discontinuing the RBI Bonds scheme, saying it is another "cruel blow" to the citizens.

 He said the government has dealt another blow to the citizens who save, especially senior citizens, as it has discontinued the 7.75 per cent RBI Bonds.
 Deploring the government action, he urged people to demand from the government that the RBI Bond be restored immediately.